IntersectMBO/plutus/plutus-metatheory/src/Algorithmic/CEKV.lagda.md

 convValue : ∀{A A'}(p : A ≡ A') → Value A → Value A'
 convValue refl v = v

+data Error : ∅ ⊢Nf⋆ * → Set where
+  -- an actual error term
+  E-error : (A : ∅ ⊢Nf⋆ *) → Error A

 discharge : ∀{A} → Value A → ∅ ⊢ A